University of Liverpool School of Medicine provides the Medicine (A100) and Dentistry (A200) courses.

 A-levels or Scottish Higher requirements.

-AA at Advanced Higher including Biology and Chemistry.
+AA at Advanced Higher including Chemistry, and one of either Biology, Physics, and Maths.

 36 points with 6,6,6 at Higher Level; each at a minimum of 6 to include Biology and Chemistry and one other academic subject plus three further subjects at standard level, minimum of 5 points each.